-Rocky intertidal is the narrow strip of habitat along the shoreline.
+The rocky intertidal zone is the narrow strip of habitat along the shoreline.
 This habitat is relatively rare, ecologically unique and productive, and is the most accessible marine rocky habitat to human use and visitation.
 This makes these areas highly vulnerable to trampling and misuse.
 In addition, these areas have the most data in comparison to the other rocky habitats, helping to make proposed designations in these areas more informed.